• International Ballet 2025

 It could be that in the future the entire length of the Reedy River will be covered.
 Then, residents would have a multi-use trail connecting the Upstate to the Saluda River.
 The SRT project will continue to add trails and extensions, branching from the main trail into the community to increase accessibility and improve commutability throughout Greenville County!

-A portion of the Swamp Rabbit Trail in Travelers Rest, SC.
+TR portion of the Swamp Rabbit Trail

 Northern Greenville County: Prisma Health Swamp Rabbit Trail System